nmwsharp/potpourri3d/README.md

 # potpourri3d

 A Python library of various algorithms and utilities for 3D triangle meshes and point clouds.
-Managed by [Nicholas Sharp](https://nmwsharp.com), with new tools added as needed.
+Managed by [Nicholas Sharp](https://nmwsharp.com), with new tools added lazily as needed.
 Currently, mainly bindings to C++ tools from [geometry-central](http://geometry-central.net/).

 `pip install potpourri3d`